 Weight gain, kilojoules and low-carb diets

-The best way to lose weight and keep it off is to combine a diet high in fruits and vegetables, whole grains, legumes and low-fat dairy products with daily exercise.
+The best way to maintain a healthy weight is to combine a balanced diet that includes fruits and vegetables, whole grains, lean meats and alternatives, legumes and low-fat dairy products like milk, yoghurt and cheese with daily exercise.

 Low-carb diets restrict healthy food choices